 Accordingly, before acting on any information or general advice we provide (including deciding whether to acquire or hold a product), investors should consider the appropriateness of such advice or information to their particular circumstances and read the Product Disclosure Statement (PDS) for the Fund, available on the DomaCom website at www.domacom.com.au or by phoning 1300 365 930.

 The purpose of the PDS is to provide you with the information necessary to make a decision as to whether or not to invest in the Fund.

 What financial services are available through DomaCom?

-- deposit and payment products limited to basic deposit products; and
+• deposit and payment products limited to basic deposit products and securities; and

-- apply for, acquire, vary or dispose of a financial product on behalf of another person in respect of deposit and payment products limited to basic deposit products.
+• apply for, acquire, vary or dispose of a financial product on behalf of another person in respect of deposit and payment products limited to basic deposit products and securities.

 Our Client Services team does not have any alliance with any other fund manager.